justin-n/rin/README.md

 grep alternative for Windows

-Named after the grep defaults that this program emulates.
+Named after the grep options that this program emulates by default:

 `-r` Read all files under each directory, recursively.